-The Charlotte dog bite lawyers from DeMayo Law Offices will file an insurance claim or a lawsuit on your behalf and negotiate the maximum settlement available.
+The Charlotte dog bite lawyers from DeMayo Law Offices will file an insurance claim or lawsuit on your behalf and negotiate the maximum settlement available.
 You should be able to hold the negligent party accountable, and we’ll make sure they pay you the money you deserve.
-To find out more about how we can help you in your dog bite case, call us at (877) 529-1222 today.
+To find out more about how we can help you in your dog bite case, call us at (704) 333-1000 today.

-Every state has a different set of laws that pertain to dangerous dog breeds and what happens when one bites a person and causes bodily harm.
-North Carolina statute 67-4.4 states that the owner of a dangerous dog becomes liable for injury or property damage inflicted on another animal, property, or a person.
+Every state has different sets of laws pertaining to dangerous dog breeds and what happens when one bites a person and causes bodily harm.
+North Carolina statute 67-4.4 states that the owner of a dangerous dog becomes liable for injury or property damage inflicted on another animal, property, or person.

 North Carolina statute 67-4.1 defines a dangerous dog as one that:

 Charlotte and other cities in North Carolina are also able to enforce their own dog bite rules.
-Along with state laws, city and town officials can implement things like the use of a leash and which areas dogs can go.
+Along with state laws, city and town officials can implement rules like requiring the use of a leash or which areas dogs can go into.

 If you’re unfamiliar with dog bite laws, it can be confusing.
 Generally speaking, if there’s an unprovoked attack by another person’s dog and you require medical attention, you might qualify for compensation from the owner of the dog or the property owner’s insurance policy.
 You must have an injury that resulted in damages, such as a hospital or x-ray bill.
 You can’t seek a monetary award if you only sustained a small wound that healed without medical intervention.